 When you enter the site you can select English or Italian, this is located in the upper left corner of the page.
 You want the link titled “Cenacolo Vinciano”.
 You can’t miss it.
 Below is a screenshot of the homepage of the Last Supper website, if it doesn't look like this then you probably have the wrong site.

-Before I get too far into this be aware that they open up tickets for sale in two-month blocks, usually a few months prior to the date of entry.
+Before I get too far into this be aware that they open up tickets for sale in three-month blocks, usually a few months before the date of entry.
 So, if you are hoping to see the Last Supper on say, September 10th, I would start checking the website as early as May.
 A quick check right now shows that tickets for May and June of 2018 opened for sale on February 13th.
-With only thirty people allowed in at a time, and for only fifteen minutes, you can understand why tickets are difficult to come by.
+With only 33 people allowed in at a time, and for only fifteen minutes, you can understand why tickets are difficult to come by.
 Also, the large tour groups purchase blocks of tickets well in advance to resell at a marked up premium, which only makes it more difficult for you to obtain tickets.

 From the website, you have two ways to get tickets.
 You can search their online calendar for open dates and time slots, and try to secure your tickets online.
 I tried this method well ahead of time using a phony date just to see how the site works, and I must say that I had mixed results.
 I would click on an open date and an open time slot only to be greeted with a message saying that there were no tickets for that time and date.

 Given the uncertainty that I met with, I decided that I would simply call the ticket office when the time came.
 Certainly, if you can get the website to work then use it.
 I tried it again recently while writing this article and it did seem to work just fine.
 You will have to take the time of year you are visiting into consideration when trying to get tickets.
 We were visiting in early September, a busy time of year for tourists so undoubtedly I was not the only one trying to get tickets.
 When I tried the website in February it was most likely not as busy, which may explain why it worked.
-If you have difficulty like I did you can always call the ticket office.
+If you have difficulty as I did you can always call the ticket office.

 Deciding to call the ticket office ensures at least one sleepless night during this process, especially if calling from the United States.
 With the time change between Italy and the east coast of the United States being six hours, this means being up at 2 am to call immediately when the ticket office opens.
 You can certainly call at any time of the day, but if you're like me you'll want to call as early as possible to ensure getting tickets for your desired time.